opf/openproject/docs/user-guide/agile-boards/README.md

 ## Choose between board types

-Next, you need to choose which kind of Agile Board you want to create.
+Next, you need to choose which kind of Agile board you want to create.

 #### Basic board
 You can freely create lists, name them and order your work packages within.
 If you move work packages between  the lists, there will be **NO changes** to the work package itself.
 This allows you to create flexible boards for any kind of activity you would like to track, e.g. Management of Ideas.